← All workflows

 • Coalition Roster

-List of all participating amicus organizations with legal names, display names, entity types, authority contacts, and disclosure flags
+List of all amicus organizations including legal names, display names, entity types, authority contacts, and disclosure flags

 .pdf, .docx, .xlsx, .csv